serpro69/ansible-collection-devxp/README.md

 - [`base`](roles/base) - a base role that ensures default system packages
 - [`sdkman`](roles/sdkman) - installs [sdkman](https://sdkman.io/)

+_It is worth noting that all roles can be used independently of each other and there are no dependencies between individual roles._

 ### Configurable Variables

 See each role's individual `defaults/main.yml` file for a list of configurable variables

+## Supported OS

+This collection currently supports the following operating systems:

+- Ubuntu 20.04 (and derivatives)
+- Ubuntu 22.04 (and derivatives)

+If a given role has different support that the default mentioned above, this is will be noted in the role's readme file.

 ## Development